mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 ### Generating Fake Data

 There are two third party libraries for generating fake data with Python that come up on Google search results: [Faker](https://pypi.python.org/pypi/Faker) by [@deepthawtz](https://github.com/deepthawtz) and [Fake Factory](https://pypi.python.org/pypi/fake-factory) by [@joke2k](https://github.com/joke2k), which is also called &ldquo;Faker&rdquo;.
 Faker provides anonymization for user profile data, which is completely generated on a per-instance basis.
 Fake Factory (used in the example above) uses a providers approach to load many different fake data generators in multiple languages.
-Because Fake Factory has multiple language support, and a wider array of fake data generators, I typically use it over the more intuitive and simple to use Faker library which only does fake user profiles and we'll inspect it in detail for the rest of this post (everywhere except in this paragraph, when I refer to Faker, I'm referring to Fake Factory).
+I typically prefer Fake Factory over Faker because it has multiple language support and a wider array of fake data generators.
+Next we'll explore Fake Factory in detail (for the rest of this post, when I refer to Faker, I'm referring to Fake Factory).

 The primary interface that Faker provides is called a `Generator`.
 Generators are a collection of `Provider` instances which are responsible for formatting random data for a particular domain.
 Generators also provide a wrapper around the `random` module, and allow you to set the random seed and other operations.
 While you could theoretically instantiate your own Generator with your own providers, Faker provides a `Factory` to automatically load all the providers on your behalf: